bdlb77/playfab-challenges/README.md

 This project is used to demonstrate how one can utilize [PlayFab](https://playfab.com/) and [XR Server](https://www.xrserver.com/) to integrate realtime interaction and LiveOps into your applications to drive User Engagement.

+## Guidance

+This Project consists of 3 main sections:

+1. [`app/`](./app//README.md) - A boilerplate app that can be used as your implementation for the Challenges that are presented.
+This app has all playFab and XRServer implementations removed as to give opportunity to implement and learn by building out an example similar to the concept of a `hackoverflow`
+1. [`solutions/`](./solutions/README.md) - This section includes a finished solution as a way to give guidance and examples to those who get stuck.
+2. [`challenges/`](./challenges/Challenge01.md) - A series of challenges that will walk the user through tasks that can be completed to better understand how to build out the app but more importantly, how to interact with PlayFab and XRServer.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us